Main Menu → FAQ

 2) Why are you doing this?

-Well, I like to help the community and have been involved on several projects in the past.
-I want to create the best British speller, which is already better than most commercial ones.
+I like to help the community and have been involved on several projects in the past.
+I have created the ultimate British speller, which is already better than most commercial ones.
 Every person deserves the right to have the best for free.

 3) The filesize of the Extension is smaller than the ones from other English dictionaries